aws-solutions/qnabot-on-aws/docs/LLM_Retrieval_and_generative_question_answering/README.md

 *Scroll to the bottom of the settings page and observe the new LLM settings:*

 - **LLM_API:** one of SAGEMAKER, LAMBDA - based on the value chosen when you last deployed or updated the QnABot Stack.
-- **LLM_GENERATE_QUERY_ENABLE:** set to TRUE or FALSE to enable or disable question disambiguation.
+- **LLM_GENERATE_QUERY_ENABLE:** set to true or false to enable or disable question disambiguation.
 - **LLM_GENERATE_QUERY_PROMPT_TEMPLATE:** the prompt template used to construct a prompt for the LLM to disambiguate a followup question.
 The template may use the placeholders:
   - `{history}` - placeholder for the last `LLM_CHAT_HISTORY_MAX_MESSAGES` messages in the conversational history, to provide conversational context.
   - `{input}` - placeholder for the current user utterance / question
 - **LLM_GENERATE_QUERY_MODEL_PARAMS:** parameters sent to the LLM model when disambiguating follow-up questions.
 Default: `{"temperature":0}`.
 Check model documentation for additional values that your model provider accepts.
-- **LLM_QA_ENABLE:** set to TRUE or FALSE to enable or disable generative answers from passages retrieved via embeddings or Kendra fallback (when no FAQ match its found).
+- **LLM_QA_ENABLE:** set to true or false to enable or disable generative answers from passages retrieved via embeddings or Kendra fallback (when no FAQ match its found).
 NOTE LLM based generative answers are not applied when an FAQ / QID matches the question.
-- **LLM_QA_USE_KENDRA_RETRIEVAL_API:** set to TRUE or FALSE to enable or disable the use of Kendra's retrieval API.
+- **LLM_QA_USE_KENDRA_RETRIEVAL_API:** set to true or false to enable or disable the use of Kendra's retrieval API.
 When enabled, QnABot uses Kendra's Retrieve api to retrieve semantically relevant passages of up to 200 token words from the documents in your index (not FAQs).
 When disabled, QnABot use the default Kendra Query API to search documents and FAQs.
-Takes effect only when LLM_QA_ENABLE is TRUE.
-The default is TRUE (recommended) when LLM QA is enabled.
+Takes effect only when LLM_QA_ENABLE is true.
+The default is true (recommended) when LLM QA is enabled.
 Note: this feature will only search the first configured index.
 See https://docs.aws.amazon.com/kendra/latest/APIReference/API_Retrieve.html
 - **LLM_QA_PROMPT_TEMPLATE:**  the prompt template used to construct a prompt for the LLM to generate an answer from the context of a retrieved passages (from Kendra or Embeddings).
 The template may use the placeholders:
   - `{context}` - placeholder for passages retrieved from the search query - either a QnABot 'Text' item passage, or the Top `ALT_SEARCH_KENDRA_MAX_DOCUMENT_COUNT` Kendra passages
   - `{history}` - placeholder for the last `LLM_CHAT_HISTORY_MAX_MESSAGES` messages in the conversational history, to provide conversational context.